1) Call Conversion Rate

-By being able to track what your agents are saying, how they are interacting with customers, and their overall performance, you can better educate those who are not performing to the best of their ability or to your company standards.
-Call recordings allow you to do that and more by recording every call and keeping it up to 30 days.
+You can better educate those who are not performing to the best of their ability or your company standards.
+Tracking what your agents are saying, their interactions with customers, and their overall performance is vital.
+Phone call recordings allow you to do that and more by recording and storing every call for later review.

 Call data encompasses a plethora of metrics.
-These include things like call length, which is a critical metric.
-Call length is important for a number of reasons, it allows you to optimize your agent's time spent on a call for one.
+Another critical metric is call length or average talk time.
+Call length is important for several reasons, and it allows you to optimize your agent's time spent on a call.

-A call that is too short means that the customer or potential sale is most likely not getting all of the information they need.
-It could also mean that an agent is hurrying through the call or has not vocalized the right words to further interest.
-In this metric, an agent may be focusing on quantity, not quality - especially for those with a quota of calls.
+A call that is too short means that the customer is most likely not getting all of the information they need.
+It could also mean that an agent is hurrying through the call or possibly not sticking to the script.
+In this case, an agent may be focusing on quantity, not quality - especially for those with a quota of calls.

-On the other hand, a call that is too long is perhaps better than one that is too short but it can lead to wasted opportunities with other clients or sales that are not being waited on.
-There are other issues with longer calls - perhaps the agent is not laying the foundation but sharing everything at once, which can lead to a perception of less value.
-Or they could simply have a chatty person on the other end which may be fine if that person is a viable sale or customer but not if they are talking to simply have a conversation that has nothing to do with the product or service.
+On the other hand, can lead to wasted opportunities with other clients or sales that aren't closing in a timely fashion.
+There are other issues with longer calls.
+For example, the agent is not laying the foundation but sharing everything at once, which leads to a perception of less value.
+Alternately, they could have a chatty person on the other end.
+It's good to converse with a viable sale or customer to a point.
+It becomes a problem when they are having a conversation that has nothing to do with the product or service.

 A Valuable Combination